 August 4 – 6: Bank Holiday weekend

 On the first weekend in August, Icelanders head off to camp at festivals around the country – anything from family events to wild rock gigs.

-Gays, lesbians and their supporters come out in force and style to parade and party in Click here to read more about .
-Pride.
+The LGBT community and its supporters come out in force to parade and party in style.

 Nearly 100 artists, designers and food producers showcase their wares – including articles made from reindeer hide, fish leather and even lava – at this 4-day event (Saturday is reserved for the food market), taking place in Hrafnagil, a 15-minute drive from Akureyri in North Iceland.
 Transport is available from the city.
 See here for more details.